Case Study

 Coalfire’s dedicated team of cyber engineers looked across the bank’s hundreds of development teams and applications and thousands of developers to help create a sustainable, secure-by-design, PCI-ready assessment architecture program.

 Coalfire started the engagement by discussing and examining the bank’s architectural development process and its implementation status.
 Coalfire used this time with the organization to respond to design and implementation questions.
-Then, Coalfire provided guidance on constructing the architecture with the bank’s cloud service provider, Amazon Web Services (AWS), effectively building the environment to be amendable to other IT or regulatory frameworks outside of PCI DSS.
+Then, Coalfire provided guidance on constructing the architecture with the bank’s cloud service provider, Amazon Web Services (AWS), effectively building the environment to be amenable to other IT or regulatory frameworks outside of PCI DSS.

-Coalfire was instrumental in helping the bank craft an approach for using a single microservices “core” to securely process PCI requests from a variety of dissimilar payment applications.
+Coalfire was instrumental in helping the bank craft an approach for using a single microservice “core” to securely process PCI requests from a variety of dissimilar payment applications.
 Use of end-to-end encryption (E2EE) technology delivered from this central “core” enabled many of these applications to operate from zones outside the CHD trusted zone, thereby reducing scope, cost, and system complexity.

 As a bonus, Coalfire assisted the bank in creating an AWS “playbook” to serve as a useful tool for future payment card projects.
 By using the design patterns and guidelines suggested in the playbook, new applications may be crafted to have similar security by design and take advantage of scope-reducing methodologies.